amethyst-studio/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for Integrity

-- [ ] The changes follow the style guidelines laid out by Amethyst Studio.
+- [ ] The changes follow the style guidelines laid out by Amethyst.
 - [ ] I have performed a self-review of my code, including testing intentionally incorrect information.
 - [ ] I have commented my code, particularly in hard to understand or complex areas.
 - [ ] The changes have not generated any new errors or warning by static-analysis tooling.